 Let me observe that compared to the seeker, the gatherer will find a lot*.

-The readiness to observe, listen, read and pick from the many things found is a pull-strategy, very different from the push of the seeker as yin is the opposite face of yang.
+The conscious readiness to observe, listen, read and pick from the many things found is a pull-strategy, very different from the push of the seeker as yin is the opposite face to yang.

-Besides understanding quickly enough that you found something and what you found, the gatherer approach requires open flexibility and tolerance to the unexpected.
-While you do steadily what you are about to do, you need, additionally, lightness: to let your eye, your ear and mind free to roam and your thoughts to happen by themselves.
+Besides understanding quickly enough that you did find something and valuing what you found, the gatherer approach requires openness and tolerance to the unexpected.
+While you do steadily what you are about to do, you need, additionally, lightness and slack: to let your eye, your ear and mind free to roam and your thoughts to happen by themselves.

-I have no merit in finding that the gatherer attitude gives serious advantage; I was born with it, I guess, my only credit may be to put it in words as a recipe for people who waste opportunity and energy because they do not do more to complete the 99% sweat-squeezing toil of changing the world with the effortless, agile 1% use of what is already at hand .
+I have no merit in finding that the gatherer attitude gives serious advantage; I was born with it, I guess, my only credit may be to put it in words as a recipe for people unlike me who waste opportunity and energy because they do not do more to complete the 99% sweat-squeezing toil of changing the world by work with the effortless, agile 1% use of what is already at hand .

-When you set what you want to achieve - in you life or in your day - be bold but vague; leave plenty of space for the unplanned hold and fulcrum; expect the unexpected turns; too much planning kills the plan; advance-knowing blinds the eye.
+When you resolve what you want to achieve - in you life or in your day - be bold and organized but keep ready for the vague and the unexpected; leave plenty of space for the unplanned hold and fulcrum; expect the accidental turns; too much planning kills the plan; advance-knowing blinds the eye.

-*This not at all to claim that gathering and finding are superior to discovering or making.
+*This not at all to claim that gathering and finding are superior to seeking, discovering or making.
 Superior is to combine these attitudes.